 2. Server/API Performance

 When the app interacts with the server via API calls, it is essential to check the response time of these calls.
-You should also consider checking the following:
+This is crucial because most mobile apps rely on data from a remote server to function properly.

 - Data sent to and from the server: Is the data transferred correctly?